 It is a common misconception that stainless steel cant rust.
-It can, but not how you would normally imagine rusting to occur.
-Stainless steels have very high resistance to rust thanks to their protective layers covering them, these extremely thin layers; only millionths of an inch thick, are created during the formation of the steel offer protection from rust.
+It can, but not how you would generally imagine rusting to occur.
+Stainless steels have very high resistance to rust thanks to their protective layers covering them, these fragile layers; only millionths of an inch thick, are created during the formation of the steel offer protection from rust.

-However, this layer can be damaged and needs to be properly maintained.
+However, this layer can be damaged and needs to be maintained appropriately.
 This layer can become damaged from abrasion from knives, cookware items and even packaging.
-In addition deposit of water and food can damage the protective layers which can lead to localised corrosion known as "pitting" shown on the image to the left.
+Also, a deposit of water and food can damage the protective coatings which can lead to localised corrosion known as "pitting" shown on the image to the left.

-Another thing that can cause damage is certain chlorides found in food and cleaning chemicals. the chlorine ions break down the layer causing pitting exposing the inner metal increasing the chance of rusted forming.
-It is therefore important that you ensure the cleaning detergent chemical you are using is appropriate and that you use the correct dosing amount.
+Another thing that can cause damage is certain chlorides found in food and cleaning chemicals.
+The chlorine ions break down the layer causing pitting exposing the inner metal increasing the chance of rusted forming.
+It is therefore essential that you ensure the cleaning detergent chemical you are using is appropriate and that you use the correct dosing amount.

 Preventing rust build up in your commercial dishwasher